LADSoft/OrangeC/doc/adl.md

 #### Interpreting the operand array

 After DispatchOpcode() returns, the byte stream is retrievable from the `bits` member.
 But there still may be a need to generate fixup records, e.g. for labels in other sections that will be relocated later, or for external labels that aren't even visible at the time of the assembly.
+In other words for constants that may be calculated by the linker.

 Here we iterate through the `operand` array.
-IF the 'used' flag is set on an operand, and it has a non-zero size, and if examination of the associated AdlExprNode (which has probably been derived from) results in a non-constant value, then it would be reasonable to attach a fixup to the instruction bytes.
+If the 'used' flag is set on an operand, and it has a non-zero size, and if examination of the associated AdlExprNode (which has probably been derived from) results in a non-constant value, then it would be reasonable to attach a fixup to the instruction bytes.
 The `Numeric` structure has info about where to place the fixup, e.g. the pos field gives its position in bits and the size field gives its size in bits.
 The relOfs field gives information for helping to resolve relative branches within the same section.